Wisconsin Supreme Court delivers win for environmentalists in fight over ‘forever chemicals’

 Democratic Gov. Tony Evers and environmental advocates hailed the decision.

-“This is a historic victory for the people of Wisconsin and my administration’s fight against PFAS and other harmful contaminants that are affecting families and communities across our state,” Evers said in a statement.
+Evers called it “a historic victory for the people of Wisconsin and my administration’s fight against PFAS and other harmful contaminants.”

 Rob Lee, attorney for Midwest Environmental Advocates, called the ruling “a victory for the health and wellbeing of the people of Wisconsin” that reinforces “a bedrock environmental and public health protection that has kept Wisconsinites safe from toxic contamination for almost fifty years.”